jimroxodezi/jimroxodezi.github.io/_posts/2023-03-11-Understanding-nodejs.md

 ## Programming Paradigms

-A programming paradigm is an approach or method of programming a computer based on a mathecoherent set of principles.
+A programming paradigm is an approach or method of programming a computer based on a set of principles.
 Each paradigm supports a set of concepts that makes it the best for a certain kind of problem.
 ### ???

 The fact that Node.js (and JavaScript) is an event driven runtime is an often overlook idea by beginner programmers.
 Nodejs uses the event driven approach of programming (event-driven paradigm) such that: